$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras: -derivations of Lie algebras and transposed Poisson algebras

 \subsection{Supercase}

-Superization of the definition of the transposed Poisson algebra should be given by the usual way (for many types of superstructures see, for example, the brilliant paper of Kac \cite{kac} and references therein).
+Superization of the definition of the transposed Poisson algebra should be given by the usual way (for many types of superstructures see, for example, the brilliant paper of Kac \cite{kac} or the brilliant survey of Leites \cite{Leites} and references therein).